José Figueres Ferrer: Robert Vesco, fugitive U.S. financier

 Figueres was stubborn about his blunders, most notably his most controversial decision to grant asylum to Robert Vesco, the fugitive U.S. financier, accused of looting millions of dollars from the Investors Overseas Service, Ltd. (IOS) mutual funds in the 1970s.
 Mr. Vesco not only had a personal and business relationship with Mr. Figueres but he also made contributions to the campaign coffers of both leading political parties in the 1974 elections.
 Figueres made it clear, however, that he would not hesitate to extradite Vesco if the United States requested it.
 Figueres tried to intervene with president Jimmy Carter on Vesco's behalf.
 In the resulting political uproar in Costa Rica, Figueres' party lost the 1978 presidential election.
-Mr. Vesco fled Costa Rica after the Presidential elections of 1978 were won by Rodrigo Carazo, who had vowed to expel him.
+Robert Vesco left Costa Rica after the Presidential elections of 1978 were won by Rodrigo Carazo, who had vowed to expel him.

 In an interview in 1981, Figueres said that Vesco had "committed many stupidities" but added:

 "I have always defended asylum and would protect him again if I could because I never abandon my friends.
 The only thing that pains me is that some friends thought I personally benefitted from Vesco."

 Earlier, in a 1973 interview, Figueres said that he had been introduced to Vesco in Costa Rica in 1972 and that Vesco had then arranged for the investment of $2.15 million in Sociedad Agricola Industrial San Cristobal, S.A.
 The financially troubled company was founded by Figueres and owned by him and others.
 It had diverse operations in agriculture and its 3,000 employees made it the fourth-largest employer in Costa Rica.

 Career after presidency

 Figueres was well liked and received in many Latin American countries for his center-left ideals.
-He has been called one of the greatest contributors to social democracy.

 After the presidency, as an acknowledged elder statesman, Figueres became a de facto ambassador for subsequent administrations.

 Figueres backed the left-wing Nicaraguan Revolution that overthrew dictator Anastasio Somoza Debayle in 1979.
 He railed against U.S. policy when the United States supported Nicaragua's Contras.

 A proposal by his supporters for a fourth presidential term in the 1980s was quickly crushed.

 "This is an exemplary little country.
 We are the example for Latin America", Figueres told the Los Angeles Times in a 1986 interview.
 "In the next century, maybe everyone will be like us."